-- 15. Safeguarding partners have, along with Safeguarding Adults Board partners, set a single agreement of principles to share the operating costs of the SCP and Safeguarding Adults Board for Leicestershire and Rutland. - 16.
-As part of this agreement, Leicestershire County Council contributed £66,258 to the SCP in 2024-25.
-This is 33% of the total funding for the SCP (£203,092).
-This matches the contribution for 2023-24. - 17.
+- 16. There are no resource implications arising from this report, as this is a retrospective report. - 17.
+The LRSCP operates within a budget to which partner agencies contribute. - 18.
+Safeguarding partners have, along with the Safeguarding Adults Board partners, set a single agreement of principles to share the operating costs of the LRSCP and Safeguarding Adults Board for Leicestershire and Rutland.

+- 19. As part of this agreement, Leicestershire County Council contributed £66,258 to the LRSCP in 2024-25.
+This is 33% of the total funding for the LRSCP (£203,092).
+This matches the contribution provided in 2023-24. - 20.
 Expenditure overall was £246,270.
 Although costs have risen, evidence suggests that the output of the Partnership demonstrates value for money.
-The difference between funding and expenditure was covered by the SCP's reserve funds. - 18.
-As of 1 April 2025, the SCP's reserve funds stand at £117,721.
-This amount has been held due to a foreseen increase in costs and has meant that partners have not been asked for an increase in contributions; however, this surplus will eventually be used and therefore all partners will be expected to ensure that the LRSCP is self-sufficient. - 19.
-Leicestershire County Council hosts the Safeguarding Partnerships Business Office that supports the SCP and Safeguarding Adults Board.
+The difference between funding and expenditure was covered by the LRSCP's reserve funds. - 21.
+As of 1 April 2025, the LRSCP's reserve funds stand at £117,721.
+This amount has been held due to a foreseen increase in costs and has meant that partners have not been asked for an increase in contributions; however, this surplus will eventually be used and therefore all partners will be expected to ensure that the LRSCP is self-sufficient. - 22.
+Leicestershire County Council also hosts the Safeguarding Partnerships Business Office that supports the LRSCP and Safeguarding Adults Board.